slacker-by-design/python_etudes/ttkcalculator/docs/manual.md

 - Reset of the calculator (e.g. after an error) is done via (`C`) button

 ## User Interaction

 Calculator can be operated by a mouse (left-click on the desired calculator button) or through a keyboard (see the [Key Bindings](#key-bindings) chapter).

 ## Calculation Errors

 There are basically three types of error a user can encounter

-- Overflow errors are reported by "Number too large" message on the display.
+- Overflow errors are reported by "**Number too large**" message on the display.
 This means the result of the calculation contains more significant digits, than it can be shown.
-- Underflow errors are reported by "Number too small" message on the display.
+- Underflow errors are reported by "**Number too small**" message on the display.
 This means the result of the calculation is a decimal number too small to be represented even by all digits the calculator is capable of showing.
-- Division by zero error is reported through "Division by 0" message on the display.
+- Division by zero error is reported through "**Division by 0**" message on the display.
-- General purpose error reported simply as "Unknown error" is displayed in case of an unexpected error (i.e. most likely unexpected calculator state due to a bug in the program).
+- General purpose error reported simply as "**Unknown error**" is displayed in case of an unexpected error (i.e. most likely unexpected calculator state due to a bug in the program).